thin-edge/thin-edge.io/docs/src/operate/c8y/config_management_plugin.md

 If you are new to the Cumulocity **Configuration Management** feature, we recommend you to read [the Cumulocity user guide](https://cumulocity.com/guides/users-guide/device-management/#managing-configurations) along with this how-to guide.

-The configuration management functionality is provided by the `tedge-configuration-plugin` package which is installed by default.
+The configuration management functionality is provided by the **tedge-agent** service which is installed by default.
 If it is not installed then please install the components again following the [install guide](../../install/index.md).

 ## Getting started